While active the Society produced the following publications:

 JOURNAL VOLUME 3, 2011

 FINDING THE ROAD

 This publication covers the surveys and excavations into a possible Roman Road between Guildford and Winchester undertaken by NEHHAS up to 2009 when the society called a halt to its involvement in the study.
-With colour photographs, maps and illustrations this 130-plus page journal is for sale at £20 including p&p.
+With colour photographs, maps and illustrations, 130-plus pages.

 JOURNAL VOLUME 4, 2006